-Fig. 7.8-3.
+FIGURE 7.8-3.
 Diagonal views of a harlequin-painted automobile, showing contrast with a white background.
 Upper view, from below the roof line; lower view, from above the roof line.
-This series of illustrations is presented twice in order to allow for cutting out of one set of car outlines to test appearance on black and other backgrounds.
+This series of illustrations is presented twice in order to allow the cutting out of the second set of car outlines to test appearance on black and other backgrounds.